SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_ssi_master/readme.md

 Follow the steps below for successful execution of the application:

-1. Connect ULP SSI Master SCK, CS, MOSI, MISO pins with the SSI Slave device.
+1. Connect ULP SSI Primary SCK, CS, MOSI, MISO pins with the SSI Secondary device.
-2. In the ssi slave example, enable slave DMA.
+2. In the ssi slave example, enable Secondary DMA.
 3. When the application runs, it transfers the data.
 4. After the transfer is completed, it validates the data and prints "Test Case Passed" on the console.
 5. Then again reset SSI slave once application switches to ULP mode and observe "Test Case Passed" print on console.